sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 on without disrupting the customers themselves as much as possible - but don't overshoot.

-If the service is setup in multiple locations, make sure that there is independence between these locations (often across different regions) so that failures in one region do not affect the other regions.
+If the service is set up in multiple locations, make sure that there is independence between these locations (often across different regions) so that failures in one region do not affect the other regions.
 Consider a setup as used in many public cloud environments: high availability across availability